woltapp/blurhash/C/Readme.md

 ## Usage as a command-line tool

 You can also build a command-line version to test the encoder.
-However, note that it uses `stb_image` to load images, which is not really security-hardened, so it is **not** recommended to use this version in production!
+However, note that it uses `stb_image` to load images, which is not really security-hardened, so it is **not** recommended to use this version in production on untrusted data!
 Use one of the integrations instead, which use more robust image loading libraries.

 Nevertheless, if you want to try it out quickly, simply run: